m-lamonaca/programming-notes/DotNet/C#/C#.md

 Streams automatically update their current position each time a read or write operation is completed.
 The `Position` property can be set to move to the desired location.
 This is not guaranteed to work because it's not always possible to support it.
 Some streams will throw `NotSupportedException` when trying to set the `Position` property.

-Stream also defines a Seek method, this allows to specify the position required relative to the stream’s current position.
+Stream also defines a Seek method, this allows to specify the position required relative to the stream's current position.
-Passsing `SeekOrigin.Current` as second argument will set the positio by adding the first argument to the current position.
+Passing `SeekOrigin.Current` as second argument will set the position by adding the first argument to the current position.

 ```cs
 public abstract long Seek(long offset, SeekOrigin origin);  // offset can be negative